rajgoel/course-business-analytics-fundamentals/07-lecture/slides.md

 > If product 7 is chosen for production an additional fixed cost of 2000 is incurred.

-Extend the model by the new constraint.
+Extend the model by the new requirement.

 > [!TIP]
 > We can use additional parameters and variables for all products.